 Of important note, Hampton is also a town of artists.
 Hampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hampton’s character.

-Telecommuters are a relatively large percentage of the workforce: 9.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hampton telecommute to their jobs.
+Overall, about 9.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Hampton is a great place for families with children to consider.
 First of all, many other families with children live here, making Hampton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Hampton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hampton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of Hampton are very well educated compared to the average community in the nation: 34.72% of adults in Hampton have a bachelor's degree or even advanced degree.
+The population of Hampton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.72% of adults in Hampton have a bachelor's degree or even advanced degree.

 The per capita income in Hampton in 2022 was $52,998, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $211,992 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.